Blueprint Travelers

 This will be the most intimate and expensive option in the channel.
 These boats fit from 8-16 people and are more of an adventurous option.
 With these boats, you will get right onto the shore of the penguin island and as close as possible to some other locations.
 Because they are small, they might be the rockiest option, especially with some windy conditions that are common to the channel.

-How to Book the Beagle Channel Boat Tours
+How to Book the Beagle Channel Ushuaia Boat Tours

 Ushuaia Boat Agencies

 There is one area (located here) where all the different companies have kiosks that show you their offerings and options.
 Go directly to these kiosks to learn about their availability and pricing.
 They are open daily from 9 am to 5 pm.
-We booked our tour three days early and there was availability with every tour group.
+We booked our tour three days early during the summer season and there was availability with every tour group.

-We ultimately booked our tour with Patagonia Adventure Explorer.
+The Blueprint Travelers were able to tour the Beagle Channel with Patagonia Explorer.
 They provide the Lobos tour on two yachts twice a day, once at 10 am and once at 3 pm.
-Based on the recommendation of the tour group employee, we chose the morning option.
+(The weather may be more predictable in the morning so if reserving in advance, consider choosing the morning option.)

-We arrived at 9:30 AM and were split into our group.
-The tour was led by Maria and had a captain and a deck hand to help with the boat operations.
-This post is both informational for you and true praise for this team who masterfully navigated us through the Beagle Channel.
-The tour interspersed knowledge about what we were seeing with the history of the region.
-We learned about the flora and fauna that we were observing.
-But we also learned how the native populations also interacted with that flora and fauna.
+You will arrive to the docks 30 minutes prior to the tour start time and will be split into the appropriate groups.
+The tour is led by a guide and has a captain and a deck hand to help with the boat operations.
+During our tour they masterfully navigated through the Beagle Channel Ushuaia even as the weather unexpectedly deteriorated when out at the lighthouse.
+Throughout the tour our guide interspersed knowledge about what we were seeing with the history of the region.
+You will learn about the flora and fauna that you are observing and how the native populations interacted with the land prior to the arrival of European settlers.

 Patagonia Adventure Explorer Tour

-The first destination was an island inhabited by sealions and cormorants (not penguins) that can both swim and fly.
+The first destination your boat will arrive at is an island inhabited by sea lions and cormorants (not penguins) that can both swim and fly.

 Beagle Channel Sea Lions